Almost all the time, a mosquito bite is just a small nuisance that swells up, itches a little, then dissipates, and is easily forgotten.

-Citronella, peppermint, geranium, and soybean oil are examples of “natural” insect repellent ingredients.
-These are regarded safe, but the EPA has not authorized their effectiveness.
+Citronella, peppermint, geranium, and soybean oil are “natural” insect repellent ingredients.
+These are safe, but the EPA has not authorized their effectiveness.
 Most of these are only effective for a limited period.
 Furthermore, some natural repellents can irritate the skin.

 Natural and other alternative repellents may be effective if a major insect-borne sickness is not a worry.
 If there is a health risk, such as Lyme disease in a tick-infested area, DEET, picaridin, or another approved potent product should be used.

 Even though they are not supposed to last as long, some parents prefer the concept of using a DEET-free natural insect repellent.
 Essential oils and natural mosquito repellents as natural insect repellents have been sold as less hazardous to children and the environment.

 The issue with many natural repellents is that they have not been studied as thoroughly as products such as DEET and picaridin.
 Those natural compounds that have been investigated are not as efficient (or last for only a short time).

 Parents must frequently weigh the risks and benefits of these products against the possibility of receiving bites, which can cause discomfort and, in some cases, sickness.
 Malaria is an extreme example of a natural product’s negative impact.

 In areas where malaria (which kills over 600,000 people each year) is prevalent, the benefits of utilizing a substance like DEET or picaridin would significantly outweigh any concerns associated with these compounds.

 If you’re worried about your youngster getting bitten, try an insect repellent containing DEET, picaridin, or biopesticide repellents like IR3535 or OLE.